crosscon/CROSSCON-Hypervisor-and-TEE-Isolation-Demos/env/README.md

 #### Linux and Device Tree Image

-After you’ve built the Linux kernel and used lloader to produce `linux-rpi4.bin`, you’ll need to copy that file out of the container and onto your SD card:
+After the Linux kernel has been build and lloader has been used to produce `linux-rpi4.bin`, that file will need to be copied out of the container and onto the SD card:

 ```bash
 docker cp crosscon_hv_container:/work/crosscon/lloader/linux-rpi4.bin /media/$USER/boot